Will the Infrastructure Bill Raise Your Crypto Taxes?

 Given that cryptocurrencies and stocks are treated very similarly from a tax perspective, it makes sense why governments want to implement similar 1099 information reporting within the cryptocurrency ecosystem.

 Cryptocurrency is designed to be transferable, peer-to-peer, and operate without the need for a third-party.
-This is fundamental to the technology, and transfers into and out of centralized exchanges like Coinbase and decentralized platforms like software wallets happen regularly.
+Transfers into and out of centralized exchanges like Coinbase and decentralized platforms like software wallets happen regularly.

-These transfers makes it difficult for cryptocurrency exchanges to provide cost basis information within a 1099-B—which is needed for proper reporting.
-Consider the following scenario pictured below:
+This makes it difficult for cryptocurrency exchanges to provide information on cost basis within a 1099-DA—which is needed for proper reporting.
+Consider the following scenario:

-Quickly you can see the problem that even centralized entities face when it comes to reporting gains, losses, and income on a 1099-B due to the transferable and open nature of cryptocurrencies.
+Quickly you can see the problem that even centralized entities face when it comes to reporting gains, losses, and income on a 1099-DA due to the transferable and open nature of cryptocurrencies.

-Sure, centralized entities like Coinbase and BlockFi could share cost basis information with one another, but what if the transfer actually came from a cold wallet?
+Yes, centralized entities like Coinbase and Gemini could share cost basis information with one another, but what if the transfer actually came from a cold wallet?
 Or a mining pool?
 Or anywhere else that isn't 3rd-party owned?

 Since centralized entities only account for a small portion of crypto transactions, it’s clear that this regulation could do serious damage to the ecosystem.